kjar0/516X-Final/README.md

 # transform job posting + competency key skills to TF-IDF matrix
 tf_matrix = tfidf_v.transform(jobncomp_4vec)
 ```
 I used the cosine_similarity function to compute the dot product of the job posting TF-IDF values and competency TF-IDF values.
-This gives the measure of the similarity between two non-zero vectors in space.
+This gives a measure of the similarity between two non-zero vectors in space.
 ```
 # find cosine similarity for competency vs. posting by job type
 csim = cosine_similarity(tf_matrix[0:1], tf_matrix)